konfig-dev/konfig-docs/docs/tutorials/setup-linting.md

 Click `Install` to install the Spectral extension.

-Now when viewing any OpenAPI spec, you will see inline errors:
+When viewing any OpenAPI spec, you will see inline errors:

 ![VSCode Error](/img/vscode-lint-error.png)